jpjpjp/logseq-doc/docs/tutorial/intro.md

 - Installation
 - Usage of queries
-- Add an use properties
+- Add and use properties